lasanib-99/HealthDataAnalysis/README.md

 # HealthDataAnalysis
 This repository contains a case study on 'Analyzing Health Data for a Community Health Program' where we perform exploratory data analysis (EDA) on the dataset 'Health Data'.
 The goal of this analysis is to assess the effectiveness of a community health program and make informed decisions for future interventions.

+Description:
+The public heath team involved in a community health program for improving the well being of residents in a specific neighborhood.
+They want to assess the effectiveness of the program and make informed decisions for future interventions.
+The community health program was implemented over a period of 12 months.
+It included initiatives such as health education workshops, free health screenings, and access to nutritious food options.
+The goal was to reduce the prevalence of certain health risk factors, such as obesity and hypertension, and improve overall health awareness.
+The data was collected from pre-program and post-program health assessments conducted within the community.
+The dataset includes information on participants' demographics, health risk factors, and health outcomes.

+## Objectives
+1. Assess the changes in health risk factors (obesity and hypertension) before and after the program.
+2. Determine if there are any significant differences between various demographic groups in terms of health outcomes.
+3. Identify correlations between health risk factors and health outcomes.

 ## Data Description

 The data provided for analysis includes the following variables: